Skills Over Degrees: The New Standard in Corporate Hiring

 It’s easy to think of hard and soft skills as separate — one technical, one personal.

-In 2025 and beyond, this blend is what recruiters are truly looking for a skills mix that proves you can learn, adapt, and grow with the role.
+In 2025 and beyond, recruiters are truly looking for a skills mix that proves you can learn, adapt, and grow with the role.

 Here’s how they complement each other in real roles: